-“The holidays are supposed to be enjoyable, not stressful,” says Brittany Valdes-Pages, massage therapist.
+“The holidays are supposed to be enjoyable, not stressful,” says Brittany Valdes-Pages, massage therapist at Elements Centennial.
 “I think people get too caught up in doing this and doing that.
 It’s important to remember that life is supposed to be happy and the holidays are supposed to be a happy time in your life focused around family, food and loved ones.”

 Positive Attitudes Lead to Positive Results

 It’s easy to get down in the dumps during the holiday season as bills pile up, personal and professional commitments wear you thin and unreasonable expectations take over your life.
 This time of year it's more important than ever to give yourself a break and carve time out of your busy schedule to relax and unwind.
 When you take care of yourself you not only feel good about who you are, but your positive attitude will radiate with everyone you come into contact with at home, work or social gatherings.

 “When people make a commitment to take care of themselves, it gives them a more positive mentality that affects all areas of their life,” shares Valdes-Pages.